 - Where you live.

-- Any items reported as child/family support obligations or rental
+- Any items reported as child/family support obligations.

 - Certain types of inquiries (requests for your credit report).